 Why are house prices still rising despite the downturn?

-On the thorny subject of house prices, what we have right now are house prices still rising despite the economic downturn which is following the Covid 19 pandemic.
+On the thorny subject of house prices, what we have right now are house prices still rising despite the economic downturn which has followed the Covid 19 pandemic.

 Why is this?